 Meet some of the stars of the #LAZoo!
-These monkeys can be as small as your 4 month old and as big as your 17 year old teenager.
+These monkeys can be as small as your 4-month-old and as big as your 17-year-old teenager.
 They all boost one common quality just like Maya where they are all very family oriented and care deeply for one another.
 Some are very musical and love to make songs together, but watch out!
 As soon as they start its hard to get them to stop, but who would want them to stop?
 I know I enjoyed listening to them and it was a lot of fun watching them swing back and forth as they kept to the same tune.

 Even though Maya was the star of this visit there are so many other beautiful animals at the LAZoo its very hard show yall 1 picture of each of them.
 We were able to learn many things about each animal including how long each of the animals had lived in the Zoo to how many babies each of them have.
-Well whats spring if there isn’t any babies?
+Well, whats spring if there aren’t any babies?
 There were so many babies around it was hard not to get caught up in the baby fever.

 After recharging our batteries we took a fun ride on The Tom Mankiewicz Conservation Carousel which was our very last stop on this amazing tour.